 The six best employee training management software for small businesses are:

 - Thinkific: Best overall employee training software

-- Eduflow: Best free personnel training software
+- Eduflow: Best free employee training software

 - 360Learning: Best for collaborative learning

-- TalentLMS: Best for industry compliance
+- TalentLMS: Best for industry-specific compliance

 - LearnUpon: Best for midsize and large businesses

 Live support (phone or chat)